bilgino/angularforddd/README.md

 an application service provides the public interface to cover all queries to the internal state of an aggregate.
 In this scenario, the repository services acts as an anti-corruption layer to the underlying resource model.

-Unfortunately this approach isn't the recommended way, as the creation process of client-side aggregates could result in the dreaded N + 1 problem and further additional requests, as every aggregate would require an arbitrary amound of additional HTTP Requests.
-That is, the aggregate must be provided by the REST API in the backend!
+Unfortunately, this approach doesn't work at all!
+As the creation process of client-side aggregates may require hundreds of additional HTTP requests (N + 1), the aggregate must be provided by the REST API in the backend!

 ![](src/assets/images/Aggregate_ACL.PNG)